Reed-CompBio/spras/docs/tutorial/intermediate.rst

 The heatmap visualizes how similar the output pathways are between algorithms and their parameter settings.

 .. image:: ../_static/images/jaccard-heatmap.png
-   :alt: description of the image
+   :alt: Jaccard heatmap of the overlap between pathway outputs
-   :width: 500
+   :width: 600
    :align: center

 .. raw:: html